sensorlabio/sensorlab-api-docs/source/endpoints/applications/list.rst

         Unauthorized

     :query page: used for pagination.
 Default is 1.
-    :query name: filter by name.
-Search is case-insensitive and searches using `like`.
+    :query name: search by name.
-    :query imei: filter by imei.
-Will search by exact match.
-    :query uniqueid: filter by uniqueid.
-Will search by exact match.
     :query sort: sorting parameter.

         You must provide string with sorting field name and sorting type like this:

-                `name,asc`
+                `type,asc`

         Available fields:
+                - `name` - sort by creation date
-                - `name` - sort by sensor name Available sort types:
+                - `created` - sort by measurement type Available sort types:
                 - `asc` - Ascending sort
                 - `desc` - Descending sort

     :reqheader Authorization: Bearer token from authentication.
     :reqheader Content-Type: application/json
-    :statuscode 200: No errors, will return result with sensors list.
+    :statuscode 200: No errors, will return result with applications list.
     :statuscode 401: User is not authorized - token is incorrect or outdated.